 |Protocol presented to Reserve Board for approval||April 2022|

-Funding support for the development of the Biochar Protocol, market analysis, and pilot projects is provided by a Wood Innovations Grant from the USDA Forest Service and a Forest Health Grant from CAL FIRE as part of the California Climate Investments Program.
+Funding support for the development of the Biochar Protocol, market analysis, and pilot projects is provided by a Wood Innovations Grant from the USDA Forest Service and a Forest Health Grant from CAL FIRE.

 Please contact the Reserve with questions or comments.